Elephantastic Vegan

 Bianca Haun | Elephantastic Vegan

 These vegan bacon bits are made using TVP (soy granule).
-You can enjoy them in tacos, burritos, salads, sprinkled over pasta, pretty much anything that needs extra flavor and crunch!
+You can enjoy them in tacos, burritos, salads, sprinkled over pasta, or sauerkraut, pretty much anything that needs extra flavor and crunch!

 Course Basics